theoportlock/m4efad/README.md

 Downstream analysis was done using scripts found in the 'code/' directory.

+Additional scripts are located in the 'metatoolkit' package in i

 The codebase is organised as per the figures in the manuscript.

 Important: The 'data/' directory on this manuscripts figshare page (access token given to reviewers) should be downloaded and placed in this project's top directory.